Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ### Digital Dumpster Diving Executable Malware | Python, Penetration testing

-* This Python script performs a dumpster diving 'Man in the Middle Attack' by exfiltrating all data from a Windows Recycle Bin, even if the compromised device does not have Python installed. [(More details)](./dumpster_diving.html)
+* This Python script performs 'digital dumpster diving' by exfiltrating all data from a Windows Recycle Bin into a USB, even if the compromised device does not have Python installed. [(More details)](./dumpster_diving.html)

 ### Encryption with Python | Cryptography, Linux